Adele Celebrates Her 31st Birthday And Reflects On Past Year Following Split: ‘I’ve Changed Drastically’

 “When you catch yourself in your feelings then remember who you are,” the meme read, which currently has 1.1 million likes.

 Adele and Konecki are reportedly working to make life as normal as possible for their son.
-The couple has notoriously led a private life and have no plans to further discuss the details surrounding their separation with the public, per Us.
+The couple has notoriously led a private life and they have no plans to further discuss the details surrounding their separation with the public, per Us.